SAUNAS FOR UKRAINE

 Support truck

-- Water tanks, pumps and generators~8 tons of water used each day
+~8 tons of water used each day

 Technical details